SM owns it, Dollybigmomma rocks the beta, I just write it...

 I dove for my jeans, and Edward laughed as I squirmed to get my phone open.
 "Hello," I panted out.

 "Bella!
 Oh, thank God!
 Are you okay?
 Where are you?"
-Angela asked panicked.
+Angela asked, sounding panicked.

 "Um…" I didn't want to tell her where I was, because I didn't feel like I should tell anyone what Edward and I had shared.
 It was precious to me.
 "I'm fine."
 I decided to go with something vague.